karlmcguire/postback/notes/DEVELOPMENT.md

 2. `RPUSH postbacks postback:[UUID]`
 	* The Delivery Agent will listen on this list.
 3. And for each `data` object run `RPUSH postback:[UUID]:data [JSON_OBJECT]`

+This seems to be working well for now.
+I will consider making it more "modular" later.
+It's small and it works, so now I'll move on to the Delivery Agent.

+### Delivery Agent